Consort of Jesus and Apostle to the Apostles

 If a dynastic bride gave birth to a daughter, sexual relations could resume after three years; if a son, after 6 years, always in the month of December.
 Resuming sexual relations was known as ‘the time of restitution’.

-Mary gave birth to a daughter in AD 33 who later married St. Paul.
+Mary gave birth to a daughter in AD 33.

 She gave birth to a son in AD 37, possibly at an Essene community in Heliopolis in Egypt.
 He was called Jesus after his father.

 In December AD 43 Mary conceived for the third time.
 In the following year AD 44 she travelled to France, landing at the port of Marseilles.
-She gave birth to her second son after she reached France, calling him Josephus.
+She gave birth to her second son and third child after she reached France, calling him Josephus.
 He was educated at a Druid or Essene university in Marseilles.
+(The implication of this third birth is that Jesus did not die on the cross but was taken down from it after a few hours and revived by Essene therapeuts.
+Laurence Gardner explores this conclusion in his books, The Magdalene Legacy. see below for further details)

 The word Desposyni means “Heirs of the Lord” – the sons and bloodline descendents of Jesus and Mary Magdalene and also those of James the Just, the brother of Jesus.